tomneep/blue/README.md

 ## Examples

-Previous analyses that have used the BLUE method (but not this code) are reproduced the docs.
+Previous analyses that have used the BLUE method (but not this code) are reproduced in the docs.
 You can interact with these using binder:

 [![Binder](https://mybinder.org/badge.svg)](https://mybinder.org/v2/gh/tomneep/blue/master?filepath=docs%2Fnotebooks)